leonardwalujan/dicoding-id-openmusic-api-nodejs/README.md

 In v1.0.1, I optimise this code from src/api/albums/handler.js and src/api/songs/handler.js with removing some redundant code, fixing the linter issue, and optimise another code with implementing from linter suggestions.

-**(NEW)** In v2.0.0 this API implements Authentication and Authorization.
+In v2.0.0 this API implements Authentication and Authorization.
 Features in v2.0.0 includes:

 - User Account
 - Playlists and Playlists Collaboration